Ransomware attacks on the rise – How to counter them?

 Lastly, in addition to a highly sophisticated data encryption solution that keeps data encrypted throughout its lifecycle regardless of its location, it is important for an organization to ensure it has a sufficient backup solution in place to conduct periodic data and system backups.
 This way, even if a ransomware attack again encrypts an organization’s encrypted data, its hands are not tied.

-With backups readily available and a technology in place to ensure any sensitive data is encrypted, an organization has successfully removed any leverage such an attacker may have had.
+With backups readily available and technology in place to ensure any sensitive data is encrypted, an organization has successfully removed any leverage such an attacker may have had.
 Not only that, but an organization has saved any ransom pay budget that may have been set aside as a last resort.
 Lastly, cyberattack insurance fees will be lower with such data-centric security solutions in place.

 Article Published: Ransomware attacks on the rise – How to counter them? – Help Net Security